vishaltiger/spaceX/README.md

 # how to run
 1. clone the repo
 2. two parts client and server
-3. run npm i for both floders separately
+3. run npm i for both folders separately
 4. then run npm start